6 Simple Ways to Teach Kids About the Environment

 - Glass food storage containers

-4. When a reusable products aren’t an option (like for airplane trips where you don’t want to be stuck lugging empty containers), use waxed paper sandwich baggies instead of plastic ones, like these from LunchSkins.
+- When reusable products aren’t an option (like for airplane trips where you don’t want to be stuck lugging empty containers), use waxed paper sandwich baggies instead of plastic ones, like these from LunchSkins.
 Extra benefit: They’re compostable and recyclable!

-5. Little kids frequently don’t finish their food.
+- Little kids frequently don’t finish their food.
 Instead of aluminum or plastic wrap, consider using beeswax fabric covers.
 (You can make your own with this tutorial—a fun DIY activity to do with your kids!)
 If you have to use plastic wrap, make sure it does not contain “vinyl” or “PVC.”
-Those have been shown to be hormone disrupting chemicals.
+Those have been shown to be hormone-disrupting chemicals.

-6. As a special present, buy a reusable water bottle for your kids.
+- As a special present, buy a reusable water bottle for your kids.
 Let them pick out their own, and write their name on it or go all out and decorate it.
-It’s best to buy only stainless steel or glass (silicone wrapped for safety), not plastic.
+It’s best to buy only stainless steel or glass (silicone-wrapped for safety), not plastic.
 Added bonus: You’ll save money when you no longer have to buy overpriced water on outings!

 It’s no secret that the environment is in trouble.
 We’ve already started to see the devastating effects of climate change.
 It’s so important as parents to take care of Mother Earth as much as we can and preserve the planet for our little ones!
 And, if you can, donate to EWG or another national group that is working every day to protect the planet for our growing kids.